 Location: Wilmington, Delaware

-Nemours Children's Hospital - Delaware (previously Nemours/A.I. duPont Hospital for Children) invites applicants for a full-time psychologist position within the Division of Psychology, Department of Pediatrics, to work with children with neurodevelopmental and genetic conditions.
+Nemours Children's Hospital - Delaware (previously Nemours/A.I. duPont Hospital for Children) invites applicants for a full-time psychologist position for the Pulmonary service, with a focus on sleep medicine.
 This position sits within the Division of Psychology in the Department of Pediatrics.

-The psychologist will provide supervision and training to residents (pre-doctoral interns) and fellows within several milieu, including medical clinics, testing, and outpatient therapy.
+The psychologist will provide supervision and training to residents (pre-doctoral interns) and fellows within several milieu, including Sleep Clinic, outpatient therapy, and on inpatient service.
 Teaching, training, and mentoring are core values in our division and these efforts are supported and encouraged.
-We are committed to expanding a pathway for a diverse workforce, and our educational efforts are grounded in and guided by a lens of health equity, diversity, inclusion, and cultural humility.
+We are committed to expanding the pipeline of a diverse workforce and our educational efforts are grounded in and guided by a lens of health equity, diversity, inclusion, and cultural humility.

 1. Doctoral degree in clinical, counseling, or school psychology from an APA-accredited doctoral program.